SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 12. In the Azure Portal, you are able to see a listing of the resources provisioned to support the Remote Monitoring Accelerator solution.
 Access the [Azure Portal](https://portal.azure.com) and log in with your Azure credentials.

-13. View the resources provisioned by the accelerator by choosing **Resource Groups** in the left-hand menu, then selecting the resource group that you entered in step 5 of this excercise, **iot-remote-monitoring**.
+13. View the resources provisioned by the accelerator by choosing **Resource Groups** in the left-hand menu, then selecting the resource group that you entered in step 5 of this exercise, **iot-remote-monitoring**.

 ![Remote Monitoring Solution Accelerator Resources](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image182.png "Remote Monitoring Solution Accelerator Resources")

 ### Task 2: Stop running device simulation in the Remote Monitoring Solution